 - You can omit the nutritional yeast from the recipe if you don't have it or don't want cheesy popcorn.

-- To change up the flavour feel free to use other types of salt such as seasoning salt, dill, garlic salt, onion salt etc.
+- To change up the flavour on this vegan popcorn feel free to use other types of salt such as seasoning salt, garlic salt, truffle salt, onion salt etc.

 How to store:

-Store any leftover popcorn in an airtight container for up to 3 days.
+Store any leftover vegan popcorn in an airtight container at room temperature for up to 3 days.
+Just give it a good shake before serving as the seasonings tend to settle at the bottom of the container.

 Popcorn is made from corn kernels, which are plant based and safe for vegans to eat.
 However, where vegans need to be careful are with the toppings that are often added to popcorn.
 Many popcorn recipes are made with butter, which is not vegan.
 However, as long as you stick with dairy free and plant based toppings such as vegan butter, popcorn is a great option for vegans to eat.